- When Everything looks the same how do you know which is BEST?

 No, you should never ignore a life rating for any insurance company, life or otherwise.
 Life insurance companies are not all the same and the only way that consumers can get a handle on these financial differences is through Financial Ratings.

-If all of this information seems too confusing, please call 415-294-5454 or email email@example.com for more information or to just ask a question.
+If all of this information seems too confusing, please call us at 415-294-5454 or email us at firstname.lastname@example.org for more information or just to ask a question.